25 Plants for Instant Curb Appeal in Front of Your House

 Image courtesy of PerennialResource.com

-Sun-loving daylilies add cheerful color to your home when they're planted in masses.
-These tough perennials tolerate heat, drought and many pests and diseases.
-Grow early, mid- and late-season varieties, and you’ll have a flower show that lasts for weeks.
+Sun-loving daylilies add cheerful color to your home when they're grown in masses.
+These tough perennials are a great idea for flower beds in the front yard; they'll tolerate heat, drought and many pests and diseases.
+Grow early, mid- and late-season varieties, and you’ll have a show that lasts for weeks.
+Daylilies grow from fleshy roots that usually take year to get established.
+But you can sometimes find daylilies already in bloom and plant them for instant curb appeal, Or, if you plant daylily roots in early spring, there's a good chance you'll get blooms the first year they're in the ground.

-Tip: If your home doesn't sell, divide the clumps after the flowers fade and you'll have extra daylilies to plant.
+Tip: After the flowers fade, divide the clumps and you'll have extra daylilies to plant or share with friends.
 This variety is Rainbow Rhythm 'Going Bananas.'

 LEARN MORE: How to Grow Daylilies